Head and Neck Cancers

-Oral Head and Neck cancer is the 6th most common form of cancer worldwide.
-It includes any cancer arising in the nasal cavity, sinuses, lips, mouth, throat, salivary glands or thyroid gland.
+Head and neck cancer includes any cancer arising in the nasal cavity, sinuses, lips, mouth, throat, salivary glands or thyroid gland.
 Tobacco and alcohol use are the leading cause of mouth and throat cancer.
-However, there has been a recent rise in the incidence of oropharyngeal (base of tongue and tonsil) carcinoma in younger adults related to human papilloma virus (HPV) which is a highly prevalent sexually transmitted viral infection.
-Over 10,000 oral head and neck cancers per year can be attributed to HPV.
-The HPV vaccine Gardasil may help reduce the risk of head and neck cancer in the future.
+However, there has been a recent rise in the incidence of oropharyngeal (base of tongue and tonsil) carcinoma in younger adults related to human papillomavirus, which is a highly prevalent sexually transmitted viral infection.

 The best treatment for patients with head and neck cancer depends on many factors including the type, size, location and stage of the cancer as well as the patient’s overall health including their respiratory status, current swallowing or voice function, cardiac and renal status.
 Treatment options for head and neck cancer patients may include surgery, radiation, chemotherapy or targeted therapy or any combination of the above.
 The majority of patients present with locally advanced disease.
 While extensive surgery may play a role in select patients, many patients with locally advanced disease are treated with radiation with or without systemic therapy.